Church Seating Layouts to Try

 Perhaps you’re building a new church, moving into a new space, or simply looking to refresh the look of your current space.
-Either way, you’re looking for inspiration for church seating arrangements.
-The great thing about church chairs is that you can move them around and experiment with different layouts, unlike pews or other fixed seating.
+Either way, you’re looking for inspiration for church seating layouts.
+The great thing about church chairs is that you can move them around and experiment with different arrangements, unlike pews or other fixed seating.
 Here are some different church seating layouts you can try.

 This is the traditional seating layout and works well in most spaces.
 You simply line your church chairs up in rows that face towards the altar, stage, or pulpit.
 You can easily adapt the length of rows to the size of the space, and create multiple aisles.